 Inclusive Course and Curriculum Design

-Inclusive course and curriculum design is not a method applied to content — it is a stance embedded in every decision made during the design process.
+Inclusive course and curriculum design is a stance embedded in every design decision — not a method applied to content after it has been built.
 The knowledge it draws on spans learning theory, equity-oriented pedagogy, accessibility standards, and institutional systems.
-Understanding what underpins this work clarifies why it cannot be reduced to a checklist, and why getting it right requires more than good intentions.
+Understanding these foundations clarifies why inclusive design cannot be reduced to a checklist, and why it requires more than good intentions.

 What underpins rigorous inclusive design